chirag1712/rental-finder-app/README.md

 # Production Dataset for the App #
 As of now this is what we are planning to do for the actual datasets to be used in the app:
-1. New users and postings will populate the database by filling in details and creating postings
+1. New users and postings will populate the database by filling in details and creating postings.
-2. We have a scraper for getting a sample dataset (`./server/database/db_pop_sample.js`), a WIP scraper to get sample rental images and down the line we also plan to have a generative script to generate realistic data for sublet postings.
+2. Our scraper script `./server/database/db_pop_sample.js` can be run by following the instructions below.
+This script will scrape all the paginated postings from https://bamboohousing.ca using https://canadapostalcode.net/ for postal code validation and https://randomuser.me/ for fake user generation.
 3. Here are some statistics about the dataset:
     * There are a total of ~100 postings scraped from www.bamboohousing.ca
     * There are ~60 different addresses for those postings.
     * There are ~500 scraped photographs for those postings.

 ### Instructions for loading the production dataset:
-With a fresh db instance, you can use the `npm run db_pop_sample.js` script to scrape the real sublet posting data (as desribed in the report).
+With a fresh db instance (detailed instructions below), you can use the `npm run db_pop_sample.js` script to scrape the real sublet posting data (as desribed in the report).
 # Milestone 2 Features implemented #
 Features implemented as of now:
 1. Login/Signup flow (`http://localhost:3000/`)